-A candid discussion on how/why I became an indie author will illuminate the process that takes me from vision, to concept, to book cover.
-The discussion will highlight the importance of establishing a reliable network of professionals: graphic design, interior design, beta-readers, etc., as the team that will refine the vision I’m putting my heart into.
-With their trusted feedback, the finished product I take on the road is one I believe in and I’m confident I can sell.
+A candid discussion on how/why Patrcia Bossano became an indie author will illuminate the process that takes her from vision, to concept, to book cover.
+The discussion will highlight the importance of establishing a reliable network of professionals: graphic design, interior design, beta-readers, etc., as the team that will refine the vision she puts her heart into.
+With their trusted feedback, the finished product she takes on the road is one she believes in and is confident I she can sell.

 Although born in California, Patricia grew up in Ecuador, South America, where her parents are from.
 She returned to the United States in the mid-1980s and until she was able to write full time, she developed a corporate career in International Sales Operations.